ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ### Injected keys

 Until now we've always been putting a `User` concept into the listings service.
 However, what if we reversed that and put a `Listing` concept into the users service?
-While this pattern is considerably more sophisticated than stubbed types, it maximizes performance by resolving entire partial types with a single delegation per service.
+While this pattern is considerably more sophisticated than stubbed types, it maximizes performance by resolving entire partial types with a single delegation per service (per generation of data).
 Here's a complete example:

 ```js
 const listings = [